All About Growing German Chamomile Plants

 German chamomile is a delicate looking plant that is surprisingly tough.
 It has an almost wildflower look about it.
 The fragrant flowers are daisy-like with white petals surrounding a yellow disk.
 The stems are not particularly strong and bend and flop as the plant grows taller.
 German chamomile is grown as an annual, but it will self-seed and can be quite aggressive if left unchecked.
 If the flowers are harvested, invasiveness shouldn’t be a problem.

 German Chamomile, Scented Mayweed

-Chamomile tends to be a low growing, creeping plant that reaches a height of 8 - 24 inches and spread a slow 6 - 12 inches.
+German chamomile tends to be a low growing, creeping plant that reaches a height of 8 - 24 inches and spreads a slow 6 - 12 inches.

 Geramn Chamomile (Matricaria recutita) - You won't often see named varieties of chamomile.

 Roman Chamomile (Chamaemelum nobile) - An alternative plant, Roman Chamomile is a perennial plant often used as a groundcover and between stones and pavers.
 (Zones 3 - 9)

 Soil: Chamomile will flower best if grown in full sun and not too rich, organic soil.
 It will survive in poorer soils, but the stems will be that much floppier.
 Chamomile is not particular about soil pH, preferring a neutral range of between 5.6 and 7.5.